Download This Bill in Microsoft Word format

 (2) 'Portable barber operation' means equipment used in the practice of barbering that is in a mobile barbershop or transported from a barbershop and used on a temporary basis at a location including, but not limited to:

 (b) another institution or location as may be authorized by the board in regulation.

 (B) An individual may operate a mobile barbershop if the individual:

 (1) is licensed pursuant to this chapter to engage in the practice of barbering; and

 (2) does not have a physically stationary office at the location where the barbering services are provided.

-(C) In order to operate a mobile barbershop, a barber shall apply to the board for a mobile barbershop permit.
-The barber shall submit a permit application and fee in the form and manner prescribed by the board in regulation.
+(C) In order to operate a mobile barbershop, a registered barber shall apply to the board for a mobile barbershop permit.
+The registered barber shall submit a permit application and fee in the form and manner prescribed by the board in regulation.